USS Kidd (DD-661)

 USS Kidd (DD-661), a Fletcher-class destroyer, was the first ship of the United States Navy to be named after Rear Admiral Isaac C. Kidd, who died on the bridge of his flagship USS Arizona during the 1941 Japanese attack on Pearl Harbor.
 Admiral Kidd was the first US flag officer to die during World War II and the first American admiral ever to be killed in action.
 A National Historic Landmark, she is now a museum ship, berthed on the Mississippi River in Baton Rouge, Louisiana, and is the only surviving US destroyer still in her World War II configuration.
+She is one of four remaining Fletcher-class destroyers in the world.

+Service history

 World War II

-Kidd (DD-661) was launched on 28 February 1943 by Federal Shipbuilding & Drydock Co., Kearny, New Jersey, sponsored by Mrs. Isaac C. Kidd, widow of Rear Admiral Kidd.
+Kidd was launched on 28 February 1943 by Federal Shipbuilding & Drydock Co. at their yard in Kearny, New Jersey, sponsored by Mrs. Isaac C. Kidd, widow of Rear Admiral Kidd.
 The destroyer was commissioned on 23 April 1943.
-During her initial cruise to the Brooklyn Naval Shipyards, she sailed across New York Harbor with the Jolly Roger flying from the foremast.
+During her initial cruise to the Brooklyn Navy Yard, she sailed across New York Harbor with the Jolly Roger flying from the foremast.
 Subsequently, during outfitting, her crew adopted the pirate captain William Kidd as their mascot and commissioned a local artist to paint a pirate figure on the forward smokestack.

-After shakedown out of Casco Bay, Maine in June, Kidd cruised in the Atlantic and Caribbean escorting large combatant vessels until she departed for the Pacific in August 1943 in company with the battleships Alabama and South Dakota.
-Arriving at Pearl Harbor on 17 September 1943, she got underway on 29 September, escorting aircraft carriers toward Wake Island for the heavy air attacks conducted on 6 October on Japanese installations located there, returning to Pearl Harbor on 11 October 1943.
+After shakedown out of Casco Bay, Maine in June, Kidd cruised in the Atlantic Ocean and Caribbean Sea escorting large combatant vessels until she departed for the Pacific Ocean in August 1943 in company with the battleships Alabama and South Dakota.
+Arriving at Pearl Harbor, Hawaii, on 17 September 1943, Kidd got underway on 29 September, escorting aircraft carriers toward Wake Island for the heavy air attacks conducted on 6 October on Japanese installations located there, returning to Pearl Harbor on 11 October 1943.

-Mid-October Kidd was underway with a task force to strike Rabaul and support the Bougainville landings.
+In mid-October Kidd was underway with a task force to strike Rabaul and support the Bougainville landings.
 Upon reaching a strike position south of Rabaul on the morning of 11 November, the task force launched attacks upon Japanese positions on the island.
 Kidd was ordered to rescue the crew of an aircraft from Essex which had ditched astern of the formation.
 During this rescue, a group of Japanese aircraft attacked the destroyer; Kidd shot down three attacking aircraft and completed the rescue while maneuvering to dodge torpedoes and bombs.
 Cmdr.
 Roby, her commanding officer, received the Silver Star for gallantry during this action.
 The destroyer returned to Espiritu Santo on 13 November.